Data Governance News: Updates for Small Businesses

 While most small businesses are unlikely to deploy prohibited AI systems, the broader message is clear: AI governance is becoming a regulatory requirement, not a best practice.

-Last updated: March 2026.
+Last updated: 23 June 2026.
 This page is updated regularly as data governance developments occur.
 Bookmark it and check back for the latest changes.